 Before dropping coins into the machine, start by spritzing your grill and front bumper with a gunk-removing product like Surf City's Road Trip Grim Destroyer ($10).
 Like a laundry pre-treater, this paint-safe spray will dissolve bugs, tar, sap and road grime without scrubbing.
 Now, fire up the high-pressure hose, beginning at the back of the car and working your way up front.
 Rinse using the "streak-free" option.

 Mist inside windows with a glass cleaner—preferably one without the telltale smell of cleaning products.
-We use Method's Blue Sky window wash ($5), which gets rid of streaks while leaving a subtle minty aroma.
+We use Method's glass cleaner ($4), which gets rid of streaks while leaving a subtle minty aroma.
 With a second towel, wipe down the windows, instrument panel and dashboard.
 Concentrate on such flat, grime-gathering surfaces as the cup-holders, door kick plates and the spot under your headrest.
 Finish by brushing off the seats.

 Pop some coins into the vacuum cleaner.
 Take out floor mats and shake them off.
 Give 'em a once over and move onto the floor of the car, in between the seats and rear window.